 Finally, under the bed we also put a bucket in which we will put a potty (portable toilet), with two small doors, one in the bathroom and one in the trunk.

 One of the important things if you convert a van to camper is the Kitchen

 Learning from our mistakes, this time we build up the kitchen furniture out of the van, with a miter cut board.
-This would provide furniture of various drawers and a space specific for the refrigerator, and a removable tray under the worktop and pica with its own tap .
+This would provide furniture of various drawers and a space specific for the refrigerator, and a removable tray under the worktop and sink with its own tap.

 And as everything must be tell, finally for the countertop we decided to use the same parquet of the edged floor with an aluminum profile.

 TACHAN!
-Here's The End Result Of convert a van to camper
+Here's The End Result of camper van conversion

 Below we show you the final result made by Kim, for one of his clients with paulownia wood from GREEMAP (the LIGHTEST board certified in FSC)

-Where To Buy Paulownia Slatted Boards for you Van for camping
+Where To Buy Paulownia Slatted Boards for your camper van conversion